nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 The information displayed on content views can be filtered with filters at the top of every column.

-### Access Keys
+### Keyboard Shortcuts

-Some actions or features are accessible using access keys:
+Some actions or features are accessible using keyboard shortcuts:
 - c: Create
 - d: Dashboard
 - s: Search